9 Unbelievable Facts About Urchins

 Urchins are beautiful creatures of the sea that can be found in many places across the globe.

-There are over 200 species of sea urchin and they are still being discovered today.
+There are over 200 species of sea urchins, and they are still being discovered today.

-These creatures are an important part of the ocean’s ecosystem and unfortunately certain urchin species are facing new threats every day.
+These creatures are an important part of the ocean’s ecosystem, and unfortunately, certain urchin species face new threats every day.

 Here are 9 unbelievable facts about urchins that you probably didn’t know.